 Emotions are subjective enough in humans and our knowledge of others’ emotional state is heavily dependent on our ability to communicate, so assessing emotion is animals is extremely difficult.
 People certainly project emotions onto animals without thinking, but there is sometimes an issue of semantics in describing animal emotions.

 Is it scientific to say an animal appears content but not joyful or even happy?
 Is the difference between these words a matter of degree, or a deeper semantic issue because we reserve certain adjectives for human experience only?
 Happiness means different things to different people.
 I suspect the idea that only humans can truly experience happiness is linked to a concept of happiness that requires an awareness of the current circumstances of the individual’s life, a strong sense of past and future, a personal history and personal identity.
 But is your happiness really due to a rational assessment of all the circumstances of your life?
-I often feel happiest when I forget my wider life circumstances and focus fully on whatever I’m doing at that time, out on a walk, socialising, playing the piano.
+I often feel happiest when I forget my wider life circumstances and focus fully on whatever I’m doing at that time.

 As with faculty for language, without proper communication we can only speculate about an animal’s inner life and infer emotional states from observations.
 However isn’t it more likely a complex social animal with a degree of self awareness has complex emotions than does not?

 A few years back I attended a falconry display.
 The falconer said it was only recently that he could fly all three birds together.
 Initially they had only the male and one female.
 The two birds got on well and seemed to bond closely.
 The trouble started when the third, the younger female was introduced.
 The male preferred spending time with her, something the older female did not appreciate.
-For two years the birds had to be kept and flown separately, or the older female would attack the other two, not just the younger female.
+For two years the birds had to be kept and flown separately, or the older female would attack the other two.

 Can animals be cruel?